 The ‘Needs to Know’

-Time to walk: It can normally be done in about an hour, but Salcey Forest has so may walks & there’s many cut offs &, like today, just take your time, walk quietly & slowly along to watch the wildlife.
+Time to walk: This short walk can normally be done in about an hour, but Salcey Forest has so may trails just take your time, walk quietly & slowly along to try & spot the wildlife.
 If you cut off down the other paths you’re likely to see so much more.

 Public toilets: In the car park